eclipse-basyx/basyx-java-server-sdk/docs/Readme.md

 * [aasenvironment](../basyx.aasenvironment/)
 * [aasenvironment](../basyx.conceptdescriptionrepository/)

-offer common mchanisms to check the current health status of the application and configure Cross-Origin Resource Sharing (CORS) options.
+offer common mechanisms to check the current health status of the application and configure Cross-Origin Resource Sharing (CORS) options.

 ## Health Endpoint
 The health endpoint to check whether the server is up and running is available at: